Create index in MongoDB

 Example 1:

-In this example, we create an index on the example collection of the myDB database with the help of Python.
+In this example, we create an index on the example collection of the myDB database using Python.

 from pymongo import MongoClient